akrasic/souschef/README.md

 `souschef --cookbook mycb --testkitchen docker`

 Souschef will create following  standard `.kitchen.yml` file and `.kitchen.local.yml` holding your Docker configuration.
+If you have a custom `kitchen.default.erb` Souschef will use that to generate `.kitchen.yml` over the bundled template.

 # Customization